 An embryo is reported as euploid (normal) if all 23 pairs of chromosomes are identified.
 Embryos reported as euploid are the best candidates for transfer.
-They are most likely to implant, most likely to develop to term, and most likely to be born healthy.
+They are most likely to implant, most likely to develop to term, and most likely to result in a healthy livebirth.
 Euploid embryos will be bolded on the PGT-A report.